 What can I do if my request is refused or ignored?

 You should always receive a response of some kind to a subject access request.
-Even if the organisation holds no information about you, it must write to you to let you know that this is the case.
+Even if the organisation holds no information about you, or it has a reason to withhold your information from you (not share it), it must still write to you and explain that this is the case.

-What can I do if the organisation doesn’t send me everything I asked for?
+What can I do if an organisation doesn’t send me everything I asked for?

 You should write back to the organisation explaining what information you think is missing.
 You should be as specific as possible.

-If you do not receive a satisfactory response to your letter or email, and you still believe that the organisation has failed to disclose all of the information you asked for, you can complain to the ICO.
+If you aren't happy with the organisation's response, and you still believe that it has failed to share all of the information you asked for, you can complain to the ICO.

-If the ICO receives many reports from different individuals about a particular organisation’s failure to meet the 40-day time limit, they may take action against the organisation for failing to meet its obligations under the Data Protection Act.
+If the ICO receives many reports from different individuals about a particular organisation’s failure to meet the one month time limit, they may take action against the organisation for failing to meet its obligations under GDPR.
 Find out more about how the ICO ensures organisations meet their information rights obligations.

 What if the information in my records is wrong?

-However, there is a difference between information that is wrong and information that you disagree with.
+However, there's a difference between information that is wrong and information that you disagree with.

 If you disagree with a medical opinion in your health records:

-- you can ask for a note to be added.
+- You can ask for a note to be added to your record.
 You can write to the organisation that holds your health records and ask that a note is added, stating that you disagree with the views expressed.
 If the organisation refuses to record your objections, you can make a complaint to the ICO.